aarreza/drewlearnscloud.blog/_posts/2021-04-12-jekyll-on-big-sur copy.markdown

 brew install git
 {% endhighlight %}

-It is always a good practice to run `brew update` so that you get the latest version of software.
+It is always a good practice to run `brew update` so that you get the latest version of software prior to installing something.

 Verify your Git installation by running `git --version`.
 My version is `git version 2.24.3 (Apple Git-128)`.